michaelo/daya/README.md

     * target_symbol: see source_symbol. default: arrow_open
     * edge_style: solid|dotted|dashed|bold. default: solid
 * An instance automatically inherits the parameters of their node-type.
 The labels are concatinated with a newline, the remaining fields are overridden.
-* If no lable is specified, the name is used
+* If no label is specified, the name is used
-* The parameters of an edge can be overridden pr releationship-entry
+* The parameters of an edge can be overridden pr relationship-entry

-Components
+Components / inner workings
 -----------

 The system is split into the following components: